SAE/AISI 1090 Carbon Steel (UNS G10900)

 Image of SAE/AISI 1090 bars

-SAE/AISI 1090 steel is known for its high strength and hardness due to its elevated carbon content.
-It is commonly used in applications where strength and wear resistance are important, such as gears, shafts, springs, and other components that require durability and toughness.
+SAE/AISI 1090 carbon steel is renowned for its excellent strength, hardness, and wear resistance due to its high carbon content.
+It is commonly used in demanding applications that require durability and toughness, such as automotive components, industrial machinery, and cutting tools.

 Chemical Composition